End Game

 Will Robie

-Will Robie consists of five books.
+Will Robie consists of five primary books, and includes one additional book that complement the series but is not considered mandatory reads — considered a complete series.
 The current recommended reading order for the series is provided below.